mmomtchev/mmomtchev/AERIAL_SPORTS.md

 The gliding speed does not permit a normal landing - the flight ends with a BASE jumping parachute.
 Just like the BASE jumper, a wingsuit flyer carries only a single parachute - which is illegal in the very tightly controlled world of skydiving.

 It is more of a recreational activity then a sport.

+It requires vast amounts of training and hundreds of skydiving and BASE jumps before the first flight.

 There have been some attempts at creating a governing body and official aerobatics competitions, but the general situation is that wingsuit flying doesn't meet the safety criteria for official skydiving and it is (almost) always performed as an illegal activity.